microsoft/onnxruntime/onnxruntime/python/tools/transformers/README.md

 ## BERT Model Verification

-If your model has three inputs (like input_ids, token_type_ids and attention_mask), a script compare_bert_results.py can be used to do a quick verification.
+If your BERT model has three inputs (like input_ids, token_type_ids and attention_mask), a script compare_bert_results.py can be used to do a quick verification.
 The tool will generate some fake input data, and compare results from both the original and optimized models.
 If outputs are all close, it is safe to use the optimized model.

 Example of verifying models optimized for CPU: